rosmed/slicer_ros2_module/docs/pages/features.rst

 * provide an URDF robot description using a ROS parameter ``robot_description``
 * update the links positions and broadcast them to tf2

+See :doc:`/pages/robot-visualization` for a complete robot visualization workflow.

+SlicerROS2 also includes initial support for MoveIt-based motion control.
+The ``ROS2MotionControl`` module can use a loaded robot and a running MoveIt configuration to select planning groups, preview planned trajectories, execute trajectories, and publish Slicer models as MoveIt collision objects.
+See :doc:`/pages/motion-control` for setup and usage details.

 All the functionalities in this module are encapsulated in ``vtkMRMLNode`` so you use them in your own applications.
 Since